Undev/redmine_context_menu_watchers/README.md

 All the issues selected for the **Add watchers** / **Delete watchers** batch operations must belong to the same project.
 Clicking **Add watchers** or **Delete watchers** opens a new Redmine page where all project members are listed:
 ![watchers to add](watchers_context_menu_2.PNG)

-To be able to add or delete watchers, you should have the appropriate watchers-related permissions enabled in the **Issue tracking* section:
+To be able to add or delete watchers, you should have the appropriate watchers-related permissions:
 ![watchers permissions](watchers_context_menu_3.PNG)

 ## License